Hafpaf/How-to-git/README.md

 `git add file-you-changed`

-4. A **commit** means to record the changes made withing the local repository on you machine.

-You can easily make more commits before pushing.
+4. A **commit** means to record the changes made withing the local repository on you machine and you can easily make more commits before pushing.

 `git commit -m "short explanaion of changes made"`